BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 > **Rational** Plenty of json parsers use a 32bit signed integer for integer parsing.
 Max safe value is 2,147,483,647; 2,147,483,647sat = BTC21.474,836,47 which is too low.

+### Actors

+`LSP` is the API provider. `User` is the user of the API.

-## Channel sides
+### Channel sides

 Channel sides are seen from the user point of view. `local_balance` are the funds on the user side. `remote_balance` are the funds on the LSP side.

-## API intro
+## Extensions

 The API is split between the base api and possible extensions.
-The base api must be implemented.
-Extensions may be implemented and are defined in [extensions](./extensions/).
+The base api MUST be implemented.
+Extensions MAY be implemented and are defined in [extensions](./extensions/).

 All specs are defined in the [OpenAPI](https://www.openapis.org/about) format.
 It can be viewed with various editors, most notably the [Swagger Editor](https://editor.swagger.io/) or the [vscode-openapi](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) extension.
 All the OpenAPI documents include detailed descriptions of every field.